ralphc1212/ram-mil/README.md

 # RAM-MIL
-Code for Retrieval-Augmented Multiple Instance Learning.
+This repository contains preprint and code for Retrieval-Augmented Multiple Instance Learning (NeurIPS 2023).